-The most common cause of Erb’s palsy is shoulder dystocia, an abnormal or difficult childbirth or labor.
+The most common cause of Erb’s palsy is shoulder dystocia, abnormal or difficult childbirth, or labor.

 It can result from the infant’s head, and neck pulling toward the side as the shoulders pass through the birth canal, pulling on the infant’s shoulders during a head-first delivery, and pressure on the baby’s raised arms during a breech delivery.

 The signs of Erb’s palsy include loss of sensation in the arm and paralysis and atrophy of the deltoid, biceps, and brachialis muscles.

-The Philadelphia Erb's palsy lawyers at Ross Feller Casey have successfully handled cases involving Erb’s palsy and shoulder dystocia and nearly all other birth-related injuries, and stand out as the recognized legal experts for such cases.
+The Philadelphia Erb's palsy lawyers and on-staff physicians at Ross Feller Casey have successfully handled a long list of cases involving Erb’s palsy and shoulder dystocia and stand out as the recognized legal experts for such cases.

 Ross Feller Casey has a team of leading doctors right on staff to help handle all birth injury cases, including Erb’s palsy lawsuits.

 The firm's Erb's Palsy attorneys handle cases on a contingency basis, so there will never be a cost to you unless there is a financial recovery in your case.